zhengfj1994/MRM-Ion_Pair_Finder/README.md

 ## Contact us
 If you have any problems when you use MRM_Ion_Pair_Finder.
 Please contact us, you can send an emial to zhengfj@dicp.ac.cn

+## revision history

+### 2020/09/16
+Modified column name support in MS1 file.
+The modified version supports the use of "tr" or "rt" abbreviations for retention time column names.

+### 2020/09/28
+Expanded format support for mgf files